Shashank-Singh90/DocuMentor/README.md

 ## 🙏 Acknowledgments

-- Meta for Llama 4
+- Google for Gemma 3
 - Ollama team for local LLM support
 - All documentation providers

 ---

-**Note**: This project requires significant computational resources due to the 67GB Llama 4 model.
+**Note**: This project works best with at least 8GB RAM for optimal performance with the Gemma 3 4B model.